2020PB/police-brutality/reports/Oregon.md

 ### Federal officers remove individuals from their vehicles | July 22nd

-Federal officers stop a car apparently caught between protesters and officers.
+Federal officers stop a car apparently caught between protesters and officers at 4th and Main.
 Officers force the occupants to exit the vehicle.
 When the protesters become agitated as a result, officers fire flashbangs and push press down the street.

 It is unclear what relation, if any, the occupants of the vehicle had to the protest.
 It is also unclear if the occupants were then arrested.